5 ways to save money on your RV road trip

 Prepare to spend more at the pump; RVs get about 6 to 18 mpg, depending on the size and model, Woodbury says.
 Cars average about 24 mpg.

-— Use an app like GasBuddy to map out gas stations along the route and identify those with the lowest prices.
+— Use an app like GasBuddy to map out gas stations along the route and identify locations with the lowest prices.

 — Pay with a credit card that offers rewards on gas purchases.